LBYrgyyt/LearnGit/readme.txt

 that's amazing!

-creating a new branch is quick and simple    emmmmmmmmmmmmmm,wtf
+creating a new branch is quick and simple

---no-     wtf
-another test

-test stash